- Full Name

 Toy group: Toy dogs are primarily characterized by their very small size.
 But don't let that fool you- if anything their personality and tenacity is higher than the average dog.
 In fact, even their protective instincts are above average!
 In fact, because of that it is crucial they get socialization with children and other dogs from an early age.
 Because the toy dog is both small and primarily bred for home companionship, they make excellent additions for a wide range of families.
 There are also practical benefits with toy dogs- they are great for apartment living, and traveling.
 Toy dogs are also loyal and love to cuddle, making them the ideal lap dog.

-Papillons for sale or adoption
+Papillons for adoption